Constitutional-Observer/Constitutional-Observer/frontend/src/lib/about.md

 \[Disclaimer: CLPR is not directly involved in this project\]

-### Lok Sabha Questions
+### Lok Sabha Debates

-Lok Sabha Questions have been scraped from over 3 lakh PDFs downloaded from sansad.in and other sources, made possible by the [india-representatives-watch repository](https://github.com/Vonter/india-representatives-activity/).
-It is distributed under the ODbL licence.
-That repository is sourced from [PRS India](https://prsindia.org).
+Lok Sabha Debates were sourced from sansad.in.
+From 1985 to 2019, 2340 sessions' transcripts were downloaded and split into chunks.
+The transcripts contain the full discussion of all business in that day that has not been omitted.

 ### Free and Open Source Software